inbo/rl-flanders-checklist/README.md

 ## Rationale

-This repository contains the functionality to standardize two checklists - the _Validated red lists of Flanders, Belgium_  and the _Unvalidated red lists of Flanders, Belgium_ - to [Darwin Core checklists](https://www.gbif.org/dataset-classes) that can be harvested by [GBIF](http://www.gbif.org).
+This repository contains the functionality to standardize two checklists - the _Validated red lists of Flanders, Belgium_  and the _Non-validated red lists of Flanders, Belgium_ - to [Darwin Core checklists](https://www.gbif.org/dataset-classes) that can be harvested by [GBIF](http://www.gbif.org).
 The repository also contains some miscellaneous scripts.

 ## Workflow